smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 ##### 2.3.2.1.1 User setup

+Make **MUST NOT** be run as an administrator but a normal user (completely the oppposite of the SQL Server port!).
+Beware: you must *NOT* have power user privilege.

 For make to work it needs to be able to logon as following users:

 * postgres     - The database administrator.
 You will have set this password when you or the installer created